The History of Databases - A Summary

 Initial idea: tables of fixed-length records.
 Different table for different types of identity.

-The relational part comes from the capability of entities can refer other entitities.
+The relational part comes from the capability of entities referring to other entities.

 A relational database can express both hierarchical or navigational models, as well as its native tabular model.

-To query it, the author of the relational algebra proposed a set-oriented languaged, which would later spawn SQL.
+To query it, the author of the relational algebra proposed a set-oriented language, which would later spawn SQL.

-Based on Codd’s paper, INGRES was created by two people at Berkeley (Eugene Wong and Micheal Stonebraker).
+Based on Codd’s paper, INGRES was created by two people at Berkeley (Eugene Wong and Michael Stonebraker).

 Late 1970’s: SQL DBMSs